znsio/specmatic-documentation/documentation/authentication-by-reaching-another-service.md

 ## 3. Run the contract tests

 ### Declare the application contract in specmatic.json
-Make sure to declare the contract you're running as a test in [specmatic.json](documentation/../specmatic_json.html).
+Make sure to declare the contract you're running as a test in [the Specmatic configuration](documentation/../configuration.html).
 Take a look at [specmatic.json in the petstore sample project](https://github.com/znsio/petstore/blob/master/specmatic.json) for an example of this.
 You can read more about [running contract tests using Specmatic here](documentation/../contract_tests.html).

 ### Execute the tests
 Finally, run the tests.
 You must specify the environment while doing so, for Specmatic to pick up the variables and baseurls relevant to that environment.